Rated 'Excellent' on Trustpilot

-The surprising life impacts of PMS - new research
+The surprising life impacts of PMS

-The surprising life impacts of PMS - new research
+The surprising life impacts of PMS

 PMS symptoms can have a debilitating impact on women's daily lives, and it's time that everyone is aware, including men and employers.
-Our PMS research explores the extent and impact of PMS symptoms, mental health, hormonal changes, exercise, dietary changes, education and the effectiveness of treatments for PMS, reported by real women across the globe.
+Our PMS customer survey explores the extent and impact of PMS symptoms, mental health, hormonal changes, exercise, dietary changes, education and the effectiveness of treatments for PMS, reported by real women across the globe.

-Read the highlights from our research and you may also enjoy reading 'What PMS type are you?'.
+You may also enjoy reading 'What PMS type are you?'.

 Most common symptoms of PMS